thephez/docs-platform/docs/tutorials/create-and-fund-a-wallet.md

 # Next Step

-Using the faucet at https://testnet-faucet.dash.org/, send test funds to the "unused address" from the console output.
+Using the [faucet](https://testnet-faucet.dash.org/), send test funds to the "unused address" from the console output.
 You will need to wait until the funds are confirmed to use them.
-There is a block explorer running at https://testnet-insight.dashevo.org/insight/ which can be used to check confirmations.
+The [block explorer](https://insight.testnet.networks.dash.org:3002/insight/) can be used to check confirmations.